wp-plugins/kebo-twitter-feed/readme.txt

 == Changelog ==

+= 0.5.12 =
+* Bug Fix: Correctly decode HTML chars like &amp; to &.
+* Bug Fix: Improved error log styling for improved readability.
+* Note: Extended the date format options to include full year displays.

+= 0.5.11 =
+* Bug Fix: Encoding of International Characters.
+* New Feature: Added option for date format to plugin options page.
+* Bug Fix: Display times using users time zone.

+= 0.5.10 =
+* Bug Fix: Properly encode/decode Tweet text using UTF-8, so that characters display as intended when output.
+* Note: I am still investigating how to display characters as symbols as seen on the Twitter website.

+= 0.5.9 =
+* Bug Fix: Added output buffering to the Shortcode, fixes Tweets appearing at the top of the page regardless of Shortcode position.
+(Thanks dstZloi)

+= 0.5.8 =
+* Bug Fix: Fixed corruption of Tweet data when special characters were used to create symbols on Twitter.
+(Thanks Rosie)

+= 0.5.7 =
+* Bug Fix: Removed code which can potentially cause fatal PHP error.

+= 0.5.6 =
+* Bug Fix: Avoids Fatal PHP Error when the format of fetched data is not as expected.

+= 0.5.5 =
+* New Feature: Added 'Offset' attribute to the Shortcode, allowing you to skip a certain number of the Tweets from the beginning of the feed.
+* Note: Added Shortcode information and attributes to the 'Other Notes' section.
+* Bug Fix: Twitter API responses only come GZIP'd if the relevant Accept-Encoding headers are present, the default is now without inflation.
+This should resolve the rare cases where badly formated data was fetched, as the website could not deflate the response and so no Tweets could be displayed.
+* Note: Added details of WordPress's inbuilt functionality for embedding Tweets into posts/pages to the 'Other Notes' section.

+= 0.5.4 =
+* Bug Fix: Fixed Slider javascript output to use new class names.

+= 0.5.3 =
+* Bug Fix: Slider style of Twitter Feed CSS updated to the new class names.

+= 0.5.2 =
+* Bug Fix: One CSS class had not been correctly prefixed with 'k', updated the 'text' using the list view to 'ktext'.

+= 0.5.1 =
+* Bug Fix: Fixed missing file (shortcode.php) from version 0.5.0.

+= 0.5.0 =
+* New Feature: Added a Shortcode to display the Twitter Feed in content areas.
+Example usage (with default values filled in, these will be used if you do not specify anything): [kebo_tweets title="Latest Tweets" count="5" style="list" theme="light" avatar="off"].
+* Note: Most CSS classes were changed, were prefixed with 'k', so 'reply' becomes 'kreply'.
+This only effects people who have customised the styling of the Widget.
+* Bug Fix: Fixed a problem with showing a blank Tweet if you had less Tweets on your account than the Tweets you were trying to show.

+= 0.4.3 =
+* Warning: The next major version (0.5.0) will be coming in the next couple of days and will re-name most of the classes used, to avoid any styles being picked up from commonly names classes (like .reply).
+So if you have written custom CSS to change the style of the plugin, please be aware that your styling might stop working when we change the class names.
+* Bug Fix: Reverted code used to check for Tweets before rendering, which was incorrectly causing "Sorry, no Tweets were found." to be displayed.
+* Bug Fix: Profile images now correctly link to the users profle (Thanks Joshua Michaels).

 = 0.4.2 =
 * Bug Fix: Fixed error logging to include internal WP_Errors when making HTTP requests, not just Twitter API errors.
 * Note: Improved the Slider HTML to pass animation details using data attributes.
 Paving the way to make it easy to customise using the Widget.